EdwinVW/dapr-traffic-control/README.md

 ![VehicleRegistrationService logging](img/logging-vehicleregistrationservice.png)

-To see the email that are sent by the FCS, open a browser and browse to [http://localhost:4000](http://localhost:4000).
+To see the emails that are sent by the FCS, open a browser and browse to [http://localhost:4000](http://localhost:4000).
 You should see the emails coming in:

 ![Mailbox](img/mailbox.png)